sebastian-software/asset-hash/readme.md

 # _Asset Hash_ <br/>[![Sponsored by][sponsor-img]][sponsor] [![Version][npm-version-img]][npm] [![Downloads][npm-downloads-img]][npm] [![Build Status Unix][travis-img]][travis] [![Build Status Windows][appveyor-img]][appveyor] [![Dependencies][deps-img]][deps]

-_Asset Hash_ is a quick wrapper around hashing libraries for efficient and fast hashing of asset files like images, web fonts, etc. By default it uses the performance-optimized [xxhash](https://github.com/Cyan4973/xxHash) algorithm.
+_Asset Hash_ is a quick wrapper around hashing libraries for efficient and fast hashing of asset files like images, web fonts, etc. By default it uses the performance-optimized [Metrohash](https://github.com/jandrewrogers/MetroHash) and a *Base52* encoding (`[a-zA-Z]`) which works well for file names and urls and has a larger dictionary than when using hex.

 [sponsor-img]: https://img.shields.io/badge/Sponsored%20by-Sebastian%20Software-692446.svg
 [sponsor]: https://www.sebastian-software.de